 |

-For a Foreign Issuer, an “Underrepresented Individual in Home Country Jurisdiction” is defined as a person who self-identifies as an underrepresented individual based on national, racial, ethnic, indigenous, cultural, religious or linguistic identity
+For a Foreign Issuer, an "underrepresented individual" is defined as a person who self-identifies as an underrepresented individual based on national, racial, ethnic, indigenous, cultural, religious or linguistic identity in the country where the Foreign Issuer’s principal executive offices are located.

 Publication Date*: